roymukta21/roy-5th-assingment/readme.md

 getElementById("id") → selects one element by its unique ID.
 Returns a single element.

 getElementsByClassName("class") → selects all elements with that class.
-Returns an HTMLCollection (like an array but not exactly).
+Returns an HTMLCollection .

 querySelector("selector") → selects the first element that matches any CSS selector.

 querySelectorAll("selector") → selects all elements that match a CSS selector.
-Returns a NodeList (can loop with forEach).
+Returns a NodeList .

 2. How to create and insert a new element into the DOM:

-// 1.
-Create element
+# 1. Create element

 let newDiv = document.createElement("div");

-// 2.
-Add content or attributes
+# 2. Add content or attributes

 newDiv.textContent = "Hello World!";
 newDiv.className = "my-class";

-// 3.
-Insert into DOM
+# 3. Insert into DOM

-document.body.appendChild(newDiv); // adds at the end of body
+document.body.appendChild(newDiv);

-You can also use insertBefore or prepend to place it elsewhere.
+It also use insertBefore or prepend to place it elsewhere.

 3. Event Bubbling:
    When you click an element, the event starts at that element and then bubbles up through its parent elements, all the way to <html>.